Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

 Figure~\ref{fig:5} shows the time dependence of the fidelity for a weaker potential $K=-\tau$.
-The corresponding phase shift in Eq.~\eqref{eq:85} is $\delta=\sfrac{\pi}{4}$.
-As in Fig.~\ref{fig:1}, there is agreement with the dashed purple line that represents Eq.~\eqref{eq:12} at very short times only.
-At long times, Eq.~\eqref{eq:63} describes the fidelity well, as the solid green line indicates.
-The relatively small $\delta$ bars transition to unplugged eigenstates and reduces the ratio $Q$ in Eq.~\eqref{eq:60}.
+The corresponding phase shift in Eq.~\eqref{eq:25} is $\delta=\sfrac{\pi}{4}$.
+As in Fig.~\ref{fig:1}, only at very short times is there agreement between the filled orange circles and the dashed purple line, which represent the numerical results and Eq.~\eqref{eq:12}, respectively.
+At long times, Eq.~\eqref{eq:54} describes the fidelity well, as the solid green line indicates.
+The relatively small phase shift prevents transitions to the unplugged eigenstates and reduces the ratio $Q$ in Eq.~\eqref{eq:58}.
 Since $\rt$ is proportional to $Q$, the amplitude $2\mathcal{R}_t\z$ of the oscillations becomes much smaller than in Fig.~\ref{fig:1}.
-Furthermore, while the exponent $-(1-\sfrac{2\delta}{\pi})$ on the right-hand side of Eq.~\eqref{eq:58} was -0.295 for $K=-2\tau$, it is now \sfrac{-1}{2}, which accounts for the rapid dampening of the oscillations.
+Furthermore, while the exponent $-(1-\sfrac{2\delta}{\pi})$ on the right-hand side of Eq.~\eqref{eq:56} was -0.295 for $K=-2\tau$, it is now \sfrac{-1}{2}, which accounts for the rapid dampening of the oscillations.

-The inset plots the numerical data as a function of $(\omtau \tau)^{-\alpha}$, to exhibit the behavior over a wider time interval.
-The oscillations die out as $\omtau t$ grows and, as expected from Eq.~\eqref{eq:19}, the fidelity approaches a small constant.
+The inset plots the numerical data as a function of $(\omtau \tau)^{-\alpha}$ to exhibit the behavior over a wider time interval.
+The oscillations die out as $\omtau t$ grows and, as expected from Eq.~\eqref{eq:18}, the fidelity approaches a small constant.
 That constant subtracted, the agreement between the filled circles and the Doniach-Sunjic law becomes impeccable at large $\omtau t$, as the straight cyan line shows.

+Now that the physical oscillations observed in the photocurrent are well understood, we can turn our attention to reproducing the results discussed in this section using the eNRG method.
+The motivation here is methodological: to develop an effective smoothing procedure capable of performing time-dependent calculations for non-quadratic Hamiltonians.